Weemin/ARSkyline/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;6️⃣ Install on your device with the result

 Once the first functional versions of the ARSkyline project will be available, it will be possible to download the compiled version directly.

+<h2>📝 Usage</h2>

+After installing the app on your device, just launch it.
+Depending on your configuration, you will have to accept the use of the camera.